-Top 10 Most Underrated National Parks
+Top 14 Most Underrated National Parks

 America has 63 main national parks in all corners of the country.
-When we hear the word Yosemite, we immediately picture majestic mountains and captivating waterfalls.
+When we hear Yosemite, we immediately picture majestic mountains and captivating waterfalls.
 Zion conjures images of narrow sandstone canyons and interesting rock formations.
-4.5 million people flock to see these geological anomalies each year.
+About 4.5 million people flock to see these geological anomalies each year.
 Yellowstone makes us think of Old Faithful shooting up its geyser and large mammals roaming freely on open meadows.
-Yet, there are underrated national parks that are just as beautiful as the popular ones, but without the crowds.
+Yet, there are underrated national parks that are just as beautiful as the popular ones but without the crowds.

 HOT SPRINGS NATIONAL PARK, ARKANSAS